Itspravin08/Itspravin08/README.md

 </p>

 <p>
-  I Am Passionate About Web Development and Machine Learning, Goal Is To Achieve A Good Position By Doing Satisfying Work In The IT Field, Strongly Focused To Complete The Tasks In The Fast-Faced Environment.
+  I Am Passionate About Machine Learning, Goal Is To Achieve A Good Position By Doing Satisfying Work, Strongly Focused To Complete The Tasks In The Fast-Faced Environment.
 </p>